bobchen48/Writeups/Azure Administer Associate (AZ-104)/README.md

 Another thing I wanted to note was that during June, Microsoft had an AI Skillsfest.
 By participating and finishing an approved playlist, you could earn a free voucher.
 Seeing this as an opportunity to get a free voucher to use as a safety net in case I failed the first time, I participated and obtained my free voucher.

-Having booked my first attempt for August 10, I felt pressured against the time because I did not finish my Udemy course + MSLearn course until 3rd week of July.
-As such, I purchased TutorialsDojo and did all the Section Reviews.
-This was where my confidence started to take a hit as TutorialDojos exposed so many blindspots and gaps.
+Having booked my first attempt for August 10, I started to realize that I was going a bit too slow as I only finished the 2 foundational courses on 3rd week of July.
+Pressed by time, I purchased TutorialsDojo and started practicing questions via Section Review first.
+This was where things started to go wrong as TutorialDojos exposed so many blind spots and gaps in what I knew.
 Even if I could describe at a high level what each Azure PaaS service was able to do on a fundamental level, I was struggling to recognize how it integrate with other Azure PaaS as well as the limitation with certain Azure PaaS.
 I went online to do a bit of deep dive for

-AZ-104 tests your ability to BOTH configure and troubleshoot as an Azure administrator, not recalling fundamental.
-You have to be able to recognize trade-offs with certain decision or limitations that are associated with certain decisions.
-Being able to identify and defend a decision was key that frame how I later approached TutorialDojo practice exam.
+Learning so much from the Section Review